Cabinet of Curiosities Workshop - Chicago

 - Osteology: Learn how to dissect an owl pellet and identify the types of bones inside.
 You will receive instructions on how to clean the bones as well as information about other bone-cleaning methods.

 All specimens are sustainably sourced.
 Workshops are taught by award-winning licensed taxidermist Mickey Alice Kwapis.

 What do students leave with?

-Each student will leave with a finished pinned insect ready for drying, a finished embalmed bird or mammal specimen in a jar, a plant press with foliage inside ready to dry, and a jar of small animal bones.
-Students get to keep all tools and equipment - you will receive a spreading board and insect pins, embalming tools and spare chemicals for future wet specimen projects, and a high-quality handmade wooden plant press to keep, and a bone pick and a jar for bone storage in addition to lots of knowledge and your own finished specimens.
+Each student will leave with two finished pinned insects ready for drying, a finished embalmed bird or mammal specimen in a jar, and a jar of small animal bones.
+Students get to keep all tools and equipment - you will receive a spreading board and insect pins, embalming tools and spare chemicals for future wet specimen projects, and lots of knowledge to go alongside your own finished specimens.

 What is the cost?

 Tuition is $150, which includes instruction, supplies, and specimens to keep as well as aftercare instructions.